jankovicgd/stac-manager/CONTRIBUTING.md

 ## Getting Help
 If you need help, feel free to create an issue or contact the project maintainers.

-Thank you for contributing to the STAC-Admin Interface!
+Thank you for contributing to the STAC-Manager Interface!